 The County's General Plan identifies planned improvements to its roadway network.
-The Green Valley Road/Airport Boulevard/Holohan Road intersection was modified to reflect the installation of an eastbound left-turn pocket on Airport Boulevard.
-The Green Valley Road/Minto Road intersection was modified to reflect installation of a southbound left-turn pocket on Green Valley Road.
-No improvements were identified at the two City of Watsonville intersections.
+Green Valley Road/Airport Boulevard/Holohan Road intersection will be modified with the installation of an additional eastbound left-turn pocket on Airport Boulevard.
+The Green Valley Road/Minto Road intersection will be modified with the installation of a southbound left-turn pocket on Green Valley Road.
+No improvements were identified in the General Plan at the two City of Watsonville intersections.